Bita7457/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-file 9: Delete the file betty.
+file 10: Delete the directory my_first_directory that is in the /tmp directory.